 The saint patron is Valentine, his relics are preserved in San Valentino Basilica, a popular pilgrimage site.
 So it’s easy to imagine that here Valentine’s Day is sort of a big deal and many events are organized the days before the 14th of February.

 Terni, however, doesn’t end in Terni.
-From the station, take the bus to Cascata delle Marmore, Marmore Waterfalls, and enjoy a fantastic hike or walk (depending on the paths you choose) around this natural wonder that is actually man-made, result of the Roman hydraulic genius in order to collect the waters from the Velino river that were becoming stagnating on the Sabina plain, and to merge the flow of the Nera and Velino rivers, making them tributary of each other.
+From the station, take the bus to Cascata delle Marmore, Marmore Waterfalls, and enjoy a fantastic hike or walk (depending on the paths you choose) around this natural wonder that is actually man-made, the result of the Roman hydraulic genius in order to collect the waters from the Velino river that were becoming stagnating on the Sabina plain, and to merge the flow of the Nera and Velino rivers, making them tributary of each other.

-Cascata delle Marmore is definitely one of the great day trips from Rome that will give you the chance to explore the nature and delve into the history and tradition of central Italy.
+Cascata delle Marmore is definitely one of the great day trips from Rome that will give you the chance to explore nature and delve into the history and tradition of central Italy.

-How to get to Terni from Rome: train from Roma Termini, the ride is about one hour and the ticket costs 7 €.
+- How to get to Terni from Rome: train from Roma Termini, the ride is about one hour and the ticket costs 7 €.

-Opening hours of Cascata delle Marmore: January and February the water in the falls is open only on weekends, while in the good season they open it for a couple of hours in the morning and some hours in the afternoon and evening.
+- Opening hours of Cascata delle Marmore: January and February the water in the falls is open only on weekends, while in the good season, they open it for a couple of hours in the morning and some hours in the afternoon and evening.

-Entrance fee for Cascata delle Marmore: 10 € for adults, 7 € for 5 to 10 year-olds.
+- Entrance fee for Cascata delle Marmore: 10 € for adults, 7 € for 5 to 10-year-olds.

-Built in the 15th century upon the commission of Napoleon Orsini to Italian architect Francesco di Giorgio Martini, throughout the century has been object of dispute between Roman noble families Colonna and Borgia who fiercely fought for its ownership, to the point that in 1496 Pope Alexander VI Borgia confiscated it.
+Built in the 15th century upon the commission of Napoleon Orsini to Italian architect Francesco di Giorgio Martini, throughout the century has been the object of dispute between Roman noble families Colonna and Borgia who fiercely fought for its ownership.
+To the point that in 1496 Pope Alexander VI Borgia confiscated it.

 Originally, Bracciano was a fishing and farming village existing already from Etruscan time, and in 1419 pope Martino V gave it up to the Orsini family.
 This is how, from the 15th century, the history of Bracciano is inextricably linked to the Orsini-Odescalchi clan.

-How to get to Bracciano from Rome: take the train from Roma Ostiense, Roma Trastevere or Roma San Pietro towards Viterbo, the same train stops both at Bracciano and Anguillara.
+- How to get to Bracciano from Rome: take the train from Roma Ostiense, Roma Trastevere or Roma San Pietro towards Viterbo, the same train stops both at Bracciano and Anguillara.
 The ticket is 4 €.

-Entrance fee to Castello Odescalchi: for adults € 8.50, 6 € for children between 6 and 12 years old, free for children up to 5 years old.
+- Entrance fee to Castello Odescalchi: for adults € 8.50, 6 € for children between 6 and 12 years old, free for children up to 5 years old.

-Perched on the hills south of Rome is a cluster of picturesque towns and hamlets perfect for a hiking day out, a foodie trip and a photography outing.
+Perched on the hills south of Rome is a cluster of picturesque towns and hamlets perfect for a hiking day out, a foodie trip, and a photography outing.

-Symbol of the Castelli Romani group is Frascati, ancient town famous for the historical Renaissance and Baroque villas that Roman noble families wanted to be surrounded by nature in the backdrop of the Colli Albani (Albani Hills).
+The symbol of the Castelli Romani group is Frascati, an ancient town famous for the historical Renaissance and Baroque villas that Roman noble families wanted to be surrounded by nature in the backdrop of the Colli Albani (Albani Hills).

 In Frascati, you can stroll around its beautiful streets, visit the sumptuous villas and mansions such as Villa Aldobrandini and Villa Falconieri, the churches such as San Pietro Cathedral, and enjoy the typical dishes, from the porchetta (spit-roasted pork) to the renowned local wines at one of the traditional osterie.